The Leaf Jumpers Story

 In 2016 the band released it's third studio album, "A Distant Land".
 The lineup for 2016 was Marra, Kingsley, Forscher, along with returning drummer James Anderson and new keyboard/guitar player Matt Splain.
 The band played several club and festival shows in support of the new CD throughout the summer.

-In 2017 Marc Apostilides returned on keyboards and vocals, as the band continued to play several shows during the summer.
-Look for the band to play even more in 2018!
+In 2017 Marc Apostilides returned on keyboards and vocals, as the band continued to play several shows during the summer of 2017 and 2018.
+In 2019 the band continued to play all over New England and guitarist, vocalist Ted Petrie joined the fold.
+The band played over 15 shows during the 2020 outdoor season during the Covid-19 crisis.

 Toad's Place, New Haven, CT